LawanIdriss/LawanIdriss/README.md

 ### Ask Me About

 - 💬 If you have any questions related to Support Engineering, Cloud Computing, Startups, or Developer Community, feel free to ask me!

+### Developer Communities & Programs

+- 🔥AWS Community Builder
+- 🔥AngelHack Ambassador
+- 🔥DeepLearning.AI Ambassador

+### Favorite Quotes

+- 💬"Richness is not having many belongings, but richness is the contentment of the soul." - Prophet Muhammad
+- 💬"We cannot solve our problems with the same thinking we used when we created them." - Albert Einstein
+- 💬"Life is beautiful if we choose to appreciate it." - Lawan Idriss

+### Time Zone

+⌚ I'm based in Yobe/Nigeria, which is in the West African Time Zone (GMT+1).

 ### How to Reach Me